 Attorney Brian Jones defends clients in all Ohio courts, including the U.S. District Courts for both the Northern and Southern Districts of Ohio.
 Our attorneys are English and Spanish speakers, so you can communicate in whichever language feels most comfortable.
 Call our Delaware office now at 740-217-4273 to schedule an appointment with an attorney.

-What Types of Felony Charges Can a Criminal Defense Attorney Help Me With?
+What Types of Felony Charges Can a Defense Attorney Help Me With?

 We are a team of committed lawyers and staff who understand the frightening prospect of a criminal conviction.
 We will begin building your case and defending your rights as soon as you enlist our support.
 Our criminal defense attorneys in Delaware will prepare for trial from day one, and they will work to get you reduced charges or a case dismissal where possible.

-We defend clients from many types of charges, including those related to:
+We defend clients from many types of felony charges, including those related to: